 When you know how you can organise your presentations, you can directly affect how you give them.
 That’s because, for you, a well-organised presentation will be easier to deliver.
 And for your audience, a well-organised presentation is easier to follow, easier to listen to and easier to understand.
 Perfect.

 And that’s all because good organisation helps with the flow of ideas for a listening audience.
 Your choice of organising techniques is potentially limitless.
 But five presentation methods are used the most.
-These are:

 Mind maps.
 Pictures that are uniquely linked together to tell a graphic story are most people’s idea of a mind map.
 And that’s essentially right.
 Pictures carry more ideas, meaning and nuance than words when you are under stress during a presentation.
 So, with a picture-based mind map you can organise your presentation structure with a linked network of pictures and idea flows.
 That’s because you can show a logical flow of ideas.
 This means that you can illustrate causes and effects.
 Or, perhaps, you can depict stories and vignettes that relate to your main points.

 Prompt cards.
 You can support all your main public speaking points with a set of small cards (postcard sized).
 These give some flow to your presentation with their sequential order.
 First, you can write points in large type.
 Perhaps use one point for each card.
 Their order is important.
 So you don’t have a disaster should you drop them, then it’s a good idea to tie them together.
 Was that the idea for this Sarah Palin tea party speech, perhaps?

 Let’s Take The First Step Towards Better Presentations

 Join our newsletter today and receive The Art of Presentation eBook.